Effective source for second-order self-force calculations: quasicircular orbits in Schwarzschild spacetime: Singular and regular fields

 Here the stress-energy tensors are individual pieces of the multiscale Detweiler stress-energy tensor with $\mathring{\TeffTR}^{\Ric}_{\mu\nu}$, $\mathring{\TeffTR}^{\delta m}_{\mu\nu}$, $\mathring{\TeffTR}^{\delta z}_{\mu\nu}$ and $\mathring{\TeffTR}^{\ms}_{\mu\nu}$ given by Eqs.~\eqref{eq:TRic_ms}, \eqref{eq:Tdm_ms}, \eqref{eq:Tdz} and~\eqref{eq:Tms}, respectively.

 The terms proportional to $m\times m$ and the terms proportional to $m\times h^{\R1}$ satisfy separate gauge conditions:

-We highlight that the non-SS pieces of the singular field must be combined in order to satisfy the gauge condition, while the individual pieces satisfy the individual field equations~\eqref{eq:E_hSR_T}--\eqref{eq:E_hms_T}.
-This is our primary motivation for focusing on the non-gauge-damped field equations in our checks of the punctures; since the gauge-damped field equations differ from the non-damped ones by terms proportional to the gauge condition, they effectively mix the separate pieces of the puncture.
+We highlight that the ``singular times regular'' pieces of the singular field must be combined in order to satisfy the gauge condition, while the individual pieces satisfy the individual field equations~\eqref{eq:E_hSR_T}--\eqref{eq:E_hms_T}.
+This is our primary motivation for focusing on the field equations without gauge damping in our checks of the punctures; since the gauge-damped field equations differ from the non-damped ones by terms proportional to the gauge condition, they effectively mix the separate pieces of the puncture.